 Some representative experience as a counsel involves handling an international arbitration representing a Brazilian public company against an important Mexican Group in the iron foundry industry.
 His participation in the negotiation of a multimillion-dollar dispute in the field of oil & gas among a private company and a public sector company.
 Also, representing a family-owned company in a large post M&A domestic arbitration.
 He participated representing the interests of a multinational re-insurance company in an international arbitration.
 Counsel to a Liquid Natural Gas Terminal located in Colima in contractual and administrative disputes with the Mexican Government.
 Hector has considerable experience in the defense in trial of several multinationals, having participated in more than 150 cases of various subject matters disputes.
 Likewise, Hector has regularly served as arbitrator in commercial arbitrations under various rules.

-Héctor is active member of the Mexican Bar Association, the Madrid Bar Association, the Arbitration Committee of the International Bar Association, the ICC Arbitration Commission and member of the Task Force on “Maximizing the Probative Value of Witness Evidence,” Latin American Arbitration Association, Young LCIA, ICDR Young & International, Spanish Arbitration Club.
-Héctor is also professor of Administrative Law and Alternative Dispute Resolution Methods at the Tecnológico de Monterrey,.
+Hector is an active member of the Mexican Bar Association, the Madrid Bar Association, the Latin American Arbitration Association, the LCIA Young, the Spanish Arbitration Club and the Arbitration Committee of the International Bar Association.
+At the International Chamber of Commerce (ICC) he has played several roles, at a national, regional and worldwide scope, being since 2019 President of the Young Lawyers Committee in Arbitration (2019- 2021) and member of the Commission on Arbitration at the ICC Mexican chapter, Latin American Regional Representative of the ICC Young Arbitrators Forum at a global level; in January 2019 he was appointed one of the 15 representatives of Mexico before the ICC World Commission on Arbitration and ADR and is also member of the Task Force “Maximizing the Probative Value of Witness Evidence, from the ICC as well.
+Héctor is also professor of Arbitration and Administrative Proceedings at the Tecnológico de Monterrey.
 He is also the author of several academic articles and regular speaker at different arbitration forums.
 In 2016, he published the book “Investment Arbitration with a Special Focus on ICSID and Latin America” ISBN 978-3-8300-8302-3.